 I think this is why you’re not allowed to film at Langley any more.
 The CIA’s Office of the Inspector General carried out three investigations into the CIA’s relationship with the entertainment industry in 2012.
 The major report says that only one production – presumably Argo – had been granted access to Langley between 9/11 and the investigation.
 I’m not 100% sure that’s true but assuming it is, Argo was a big budget movie, a critical success and an Oscar winner.
 Dying of the Light is a half-butchered movie that could have been good, but isn’t.
 Game of Pawns is a steaming pile of crap.

 Even though these last two films portray the CIA well, they themselves are low-grade productions that devalue everything in them by being so poorly made.
-So I think the CIA recognised that their most valuable cinematic real estate – their headquarters – was being overused and if they kept on doing this it was reduce its value as a cinematic asset.
+So I think the CIA recognised that their most valuable cinematic real estate – their headquarters – was being overused and if they kept on doing this it would reduce its value as a cinematic asset.
 So they made a decision – no one is allowed to film at Langley any more, or at least until it becomes a rarety or a novelty, until it regains some of the mystique and allure that it loses by appearing in any old piece of crap film made by halfwits being paid by the FBI.